Understanding the performance management cycle: A guide for employers

 May 8, 2024

-Those are exactly the questions we’ll answer in this guide.
+Those are precisely the questions we'll answer in this guide.

 What is a performance management cycle?

 A great performance management cycle should be an iterative, ongoing process of employee evaluation.
-This approach creates a positive work environment—one where open, regular communication and goal-setting boosts morale and motivation to grow—all of which are the biggest factors impacting retention
+This approach creates a positive work environment—one where open communication and goal-setting boost morale and motivation to grow—all of which are the biggest factors impacting retention

 The 5 stages of a performance management cycle

-Each performance management cycle should start with managers and employees aligning on performance expectations, performance goals, and key performance indicators (KPIs).
-This is crucial for ensuring that employees understand the criteria they will be held to in their eventual performance review.
+Each performance management cycle should start with setting performance expectations, goals, and key performance indicators (KPIs).
+This is critical for employees to understand the criteria they will be held to in their eventual performance review.

-This is also a perfect time to encourage personal employee goals—such as learning new skills, developing competencies, or taking on additional projects—and ideally aligning them with company goals.
+The planning phase is also a perfect time to encourage goal-setting—such as learning new skills, developing competencies, or taking on additional projects—and ideally align them with company objectives.

-These types of goals can keep employees motivated throughout the cycle and may give managers insight into how to coach their direct reports toward achieving more than just their basic job requirements.
+These types of goals can keep employees motivated throughout the cycle.
+They may also give managers insight into how to coach their direct reports toward achieving more than just their basic job requirements.

 Once performance expectations are established in the planning phase, it's time to move on to implementation.
 As employees start working towards their goals, managers should actively track their progress.

-Monitoring is core to how management teams execute the performance management cycle.
-At this step, continually observing and providing feedback allows managers to address suboptimal performance on an ongoing basis as well as recognizing overperformance.
+Monitoring is core to how management teams execute the performance management process.
+At this step, continually observing and providing constructive feedback allows managers to address suboptimal performance on an ongoing basis and recognize outstanding performance.

-A helpful tool for monitoring progress are weekly one-on-one meetings, which give employees and management a chance to align on progress, share feedback, and work through roadblocks.
+Weekly one-on-one meetings are a helpful tool for monitoring progress.
+They give employees and management a chance to align on improvement plans, share feedback, and work through roadblocks.

-It’s important to note that development doesn’t just mean acting on underperformance, you can also zero in on overperformance to boost it even further.
+Development doesn't just mean acting on underperformance.
+You can also zero in on stellar performance to boost it even further.

-At this phase, it’s the responsibility of managers to implement creative development opportunities that meet the employee where they are and to take them toward the goals they want to achieve.
+At this phase, it’s the manager's responsibility to implement creative development opportunities that meet the employees where they are and guide them toward the goals they want to achieve.

 Development programs may include: